stcarrez/ada-keystore/docs/akt.md

 *--passfile* ,
 *--passenv* ,
 *--password* ,
-*--passsocket*.
+*--passsocket* or
+*--gpg*.
 When none of these options are passed, the password is asked interactively.

 The
 *--counter-range* option allows to control the range for the random counter used by PBKDF2 to generate the encryption key derived from the specified password.
 High values provide a strongest derived key at the expense of speed.

+The
+*--split* option indicates to use several separate files for the data blocks and it controls the number of separate files to use.
+When used, a directory with the name of the keystore file is created and will contain the data files.

+The
+*--gpg* option allows to protect the keystore by using a user's GPG encryption key.
+The option argument defines the GPG user's name or GPG key.
+When the keystore password is protected by the user's GPG key, a random password is generated to protect the keystore.
+The
+_gpg2_(1) command is used to encrypt that password and save it in the keystore header.
+The
+_gpg2_(1) command is then used to decrypt that and be able to unlock the keystore.

 ### The set command
 ```